clulab/nlp-reading-group/conference_summaries/emnlp2022.md

 ### UnifiedSKG: Unifying and Multi-Tasking Structured Knowledge Grounding with Text-to-Text Language Models
 **URL**:
 **Abstract**:
 **Mihai's comments**: An unified architecture for 6 tasks that work on top of knowledge bases.
 Each task has a unique prefix, but they share the same LM underneath.
 This improves performance over models fine-tuned individually.
+GPT-3 + Codex and few-shot learning performs worse than fine-tuning a LM.

 ###
 **URL**: